drscotthawley/formalyzer/README.md

 ## TODO:

-- Test with a less-than-superlative recc letter – to make sure it’s not just always selecting the top field.
+- Test with a less-than-superlative recc letter – to make sure it’s not just always selecting the top rating(s).
 - Enable switching from Anthropic API to local LLM and/or CoPilot API (if possible)